Lettuce Salad with Assorted Vegetables (1 Cup)

 Stay Hydrated

-Drink plenty of water before and during your meal, as adequate hydration can aid digestion and help regulate blood sugar levels.
+Drink water before and during your meal to aid digestion and help your body process glucose more effectively.

 metabolic